 - Use a VPN.
 A VPN can protect your data from man-in-the-middle attacks.
 It can also provide you with all the guarantees that all the data sent to the servers are in a secure location.

 This attack focuses on password theft.
 The process is this: the attacker selects several passwords and sprays on many user accounts.
 These passwords are taken with password dictionaries.
 Also, they can be the most common combinations such as password1, qwerty, 1111, and other standard passwords.
 The attackers think of every move and try to bypass the blocking system so that after some attempts, the account will not be blocked.
 Password spraying – quite careless, a rough form of attack.
 After several attempts to log in, the site begins to block the entrance.

-Attacker tries to install monitoring tools on the user’s computer and makes a secret key-recording.
+The Attacker tries to install monitoring tools on the user’s computer and makes a secret key recording.
 The information is recorded via a keylogger and then passed to the attacker.
-Generally, the keylogger is used with good intentions to monitor employees, and improve UX, but even here the attackers have learned to turn it for their evil intentions.
+Generally, the keylogger is used with good intentions to monitor employees and improve UX, but even here the attackers have learned to turn it for their evil intentions.

 This type of attack involves intercepting network traffic for data collection and monitoring.
 The most common way to do this is with connections that do not use encryption.
 Most often, these can be Wi-Fi connections.
 Therefore, learn how to use public Wi-Fi safely: risks to watch out for.
 This attack comes under SSL – traffic that the attacker intercepts through an attempt to connect to a secure website.

 How to Prevent Password Attacks